stanford-scs/uudev/uudev.1.md

 Note it is important to put `xsecurelock` into the background with `&` for two reasons.
-First, uudev will block waiting for the command to complete, so if the shell does not return stanzas like the above bluetooth unlock example will not run until after `xsecurelock` has exited.
+First, uudev will block waiting for the command to complete.
+Hence, if the shell script launching `xsecurelock` does not return immediately, stanzas such as the above bluetooth unlock example will not run until after `xsecurelock` has exited.
 Second, there are actually multiple matching events when you plug in a thumb drive, so `xsecurelock` will get run multiple times.
-It's smart enough to give up if the screen is already locked, but if you don't run it in the background then you will have to type your password several times before getting your screen back, as each `xsecurelock` will not run before the previous one has exited.
+It's smart enough to give up if the screen is already locked, but if you don't run it in the background then you will have to type your password several times before getting your screen back, as each `xsecurelock` will run immediately after the previous one has exited.

 # ENVIRONMENT